USA Certificate of Good Standing

 - West Virginia

-In Washington, North Dakota, South Dakota and New Hampshire the Certificate has a raised seal, so we will mail a copy of the certificate.
+In some States the Certificate of Good Standing has a raised seal, so we will courier the certificate.

 If the USA Company is not in Good Standing we will issue instead an extract confirming the current company status.

 Timescale to obtain a USA Certificate of Good Standing

 Standard: 3 – 5 days